adlnet/xAPI-Spec/xAPI.md

 * Potential or required assignments of properties during LRS processing ("id", "authority", "stored", "timestamp", "version").

-* Activties referenced by a Statement.
+* Activities referenced by a Statement.
 The content of Activities that are referenced in Statements is not considered part of the Statement itself.
 This means a deep serialization of a Statement into JSON will change if the referenced Activities change (see the